rkuma183/wilsonmar.github.io/_posts/2016-09-29-iot-reminders-prevent-dead-mobile-battery.md

    it only receives and stores information.
    -->

-   The program also manages the <strong>archival and deletion</strong> of data to stay within storage limits and thus costs.
+   The polling program also manages the <strong>archival and deletion</strong> of data to stay within storage limits and thus costs.

 0. Trends are calculated and displayed by an